Dennis Oland to face retrial in father’s murder case

 Instead, the case will return to New Brunswick, in a province where few people lack an opinion about the sensational murder.

-The three-judge panel had been considering the joint application since June 12 but did not give reasons for their decision, which is typical.
+The three-judge panel had been considering the joint application since June 12 but did not give reasons for its decision, which is typical.

-Richard Oland, 69, was discovered face down in a pool of blood in his downtown Saint John office on July 7, 2011, with dozens of wounds to his head, neck, and hands.
+Richard Oland, 69, was discovered face-down in a pool of blood in his downtown Saint John office on July 7, 2011, with dozens of wounds to his head, neck and hands.
 Police never found a weapon but suspected the use of a drywall hammer.

 Scheduling a new trial was postponed while the Supreme Court considered whether to hear Mr. Oland’s case.